Significance of Low-level Controller for String Stability under Adaptive Cruise Control: Acknowledgment

 \section{Acknowledgment}

-The authors would like to acknowledge the warm help from Joe Pancotti for his commit in modifying the Honda Bosch interface \cite{honda-bosch}.
-We also appreciate the helpful discussions with Shane Smiskol and csouers at Openpilot's community.
+This study is supported by NSF CPS grant \#1932451 and \#1826162.
+The authors would like to acknowledge the warm help from Joe Pancotti and Chris Souers for their commits in Honda Bosch interface \citep{honda-bosch}.
+We also appreciate the discussions with Shane Smiskol at Openpilot's community.